 How Much Does Rhinoplasty Surgery Cost?

 When it comes to the cost of rhinoplasty, the surgeon’s experience and certification is the key factor.
 Dr. Payne is a board-certified plastic surgeon who has had specialized training in craniofacial surgery.
+He is also a current member of the American Society of Plastic Surgeons and a diplomat of the American Board of Plastic Surgery.
 The price for rhinoplasty can vary based on each person’s concerns and the area of the nose that needs alteration.
 Additional anesthesia or hospital fees will be factored in as well.
 Most rhinoplasty surgeries have a physician’s fee that can range anywhere from $5,000 to $8,000 for minor to moderate nose surgery.
 For a case that requires more reconstruction of the nose job, the price can be as much as $10,000 or more.